Fragile X-associated primary ovarian insufficiency: Genetics

-The FMR1 premutation is commonly identified using reflexive genetic testing after identification of a child with Fragile X Syndrome found in a family.
-This genetic diagnosis accounts for 10-15% of women who will receive a FXPOI diagnosis.
+The FMR1 premutation is commonly identified using reflexive genetic testing after identification of a child with fragile X syndrome found in a family.
+This genetic diagnosis accounts for 10-15% of women who will receive an FXPOI diagnosis.
 Women may also experience infertility and receive genetic testing in the course of reproductive care.
 Roughly 1-3% of FXPOI cases are identified through this process.

-FXPOI is the most common known genetic cause of ovarian insufficiency for women with a normal chromosome number (46,XX) and accounts for 5-10% of these cases of premature ovarian failure.
+FXPOI is the most common known genetic cause of ovarian insufficiency for women with a normal chromosome number (46, XX).
+It accounts for 5-10% of these cases of premature ovarian failure.
 Not all women who are carriers for an FMR1 premutation allele, an expansion of the CGG repeat in the FMR1 gene to 55-199 repeats, will be diagnosed with FXPOI.
 About 20% of premutation carriers will be diagnosed, but this risk represents a significant increase over the general population who have a roughly 1% risk of POI.
-Women with highest risk of POI have 70-100 CGG repeats, meaning there is a non-linear association between CGG-repeat size and FXPOI risk.
+Women with the highest risk of POI have 70-100 CGG repeats, meaning there is a non-linear association between CGG-repeat size and FXPOI risk.
 This relationship is different than the linear association seen between CGG repeat size and age of onset of FXTAS.
 Other variations in premutation alleles, like AGG interruptions within the CGG repeats, are not correlated with risk of a FXPOI diagnosis.
-The AGG interruptions are correlated with the risk that the premutation-length allele could expand in the oocyte, or egg cell, and lead to a child with Fragile X syndrome.
+The AGG interruptions are correlated with the risk that the premutation-length allele could expand in the oocyte, or egg cell, and lead to a child with fragile X syndrome.

+Pathophysiology

+In the context of FXPOI, two main hypotheses explain the underlying molecular mechanisms.
+One proposes an mRNA toxic gain-of-function effect, while the other suggests a protein-based mechanism.
+In the latter, repeat-associated non-AUG (RAN) translation produces an abnormal protein, FMRpolyG, which may contribute to cellular dysfunction.

 Risk of developing other premutation-related diagnoses

-Though the greatest risks for female carriers of an FMR1 premuation are developing POI and having a child Fragile X Syndrome, there are other possible neurological and neuropsychiatric conditions that may occur.
+Though the greatest risks for female carriers of an FMR1 premutation are developing POI and having a child with fragile X syndrome, there are other possible neurological and neuropsychiatric conditions that may occur.
 Roughly 8-15% of female premutation carriers will develop the late-onset neurodegenerative tremor/ataxia disorder FXTAS.
 More recently, increased interest in neurological features and cognition of female premutation carriers has suggested a broader range of neuropsychiatric conditions associated with premutation-sized CGG repeats.
 Women with an FMR1 premutation exhibit higher incidences of depression, anxiety, autoimmune dysfunction, and neuromuscular pain.
 The prevalence of depression and anxiety in premutation females is, notably, higher than that observed in premutation males.
 Interpretation of studies that examine women with a premutation, who may have complex and challenging needs, is difficult since it is unclear whether the premutation leads to increased anxiety and depression or it is increased environmental stressors within the home.
 Research to understand these differences between males and females with the same genetic change is developing, but there are no studies that point to a definitive driver of these differences.